lastephey/gpaw-docker/README.md

 # gpaw-docker

-Progress towards building a GPAW docker container
+Progress towards building a GPAW docker container based on Ubuntu 20.4

 Aim is to run on NERSC Cori but since it's a container, hopefully it can run anywhere